 As a family caregiver, your role is to support and encourage your loved one.
 This may mean that you help them manage the day-to-day struggles they are facing as a result of their mood disorder.
 It also includes helping them to find the treatment they need to get well.

 You'll find yourself needing an array of skills, like being able to communicate effectively and advocate with medical and mental health practitioners and insurers.
-As you build these skills, you'll also build your confidence and become an even better caregiver.
+As you build these skills, you'll also build your confidence and become an even better family caregiver.

-Keep in mind that caregivers need support, too.
+Keep in mind that family caregivers need support, too.
 It's common that caregivers take on more than their fair share of family and financial responsibilities.
 Too often, though, caregivers fail to tend to their own well-being.
 Make sure you seek out and use the resources that will support your own mental and physical health.
 Learn more about self-care and boundaries.

 Stages of Change